d12frosted/elpa-mirror/stable-melpa/xmlunicode-readme.txt

 ; Changes

-v1.23 23 Aug 2020
+v1.24 17 Jul 2021
+  Changed the format of the xmlunicode-character-alist so that it's more useful for searching by adding the XML entity name and the hex codepoint to the displayed string.
+The performance of computing that alist is kind of bad, but I'm not sure how to improve it.
+In the meantime, I've reworked things so that it's only computed when it's first used, so you don't pay the cost at startup time. v1.23 23 Aug 2020
   Fixed bug where xmlunicode-smart-hyphen didn't recognize the context "<!-" as the beginning of a comment and therefore that